yurist/mqlambdatm-demo/README.md

 - An RDS MariaDB instance with a sample database
 - All auxiliary resources, including a VPC instance, subnets, security groups, internet gateway and IAM roles.

+*Note:* The Lambda function in the sample template is configured with a very short timeout of 10 seconds.
+This is done only to make sure the function does not remain up and contributes to billable time.
+In production usage, you need to set the timeout according to the message arrival patterns.
+For queues that are very busy and have constant traffic you probably want much longer timeouts.
+When Lambda function times out, MQ will automatically retrigger it immediately if there are still messages on the queue.

 The EC2 instance is configured with a cloud-init script, which runs the sample:

 - Builds a Docker image with base IBM MQ developer server.
 The image is pulled from [IBM MQ Docker repository](https://github.com/ibm-messaging/mq-docker)